-The interdisciplinary Honors Program allows students to go beyond the classroom and regular course work to study one-on-one with faculty through enrichment tutorials, Honors Abroad (PDF), internships, research and classroom-to-community outreach.
+The interdisciplinary Honors Program provides an enhanced learning environment for exceptional University of Tampa students.
 Led by a distinguished faculty, students are challenged to aim higher and go farther in their lives, communities and careers.

 Honors Program students thrive in a close-knit atmosphere among the most inquisitive, intellectually spirited and enterprising students.
-They enjoy specialized classes on stimulating topics, produce an Honors Literary Journal (Respondez!), attend symposia and participate in the Harvard Model United Nations program and state, regional and national Honors conferences.
+They enjoy specialized classes on stimulating topics, attend symposia, conduct original scholarship, participate in the Harvard Model United Nations program, and state, regional and national honors conferences.

 Honors students also compete for opportunities to study at Oxford University in England, semester-long internships in Washington, D.C., and paid undergraduate research fellowships at UT.
 Other benefits include access to a specially-equipped Honors lounge and an option to live on an Honors floor in University residence halls.
-Students must be full-time to be eligible for these opportunities
+Students must be full-time to be eligible for these opportunities.
+Applications for all the Honors opportunities are online.

 Honors Program Admission